mousepawmedia/devdocs/source/serverconfig/config.rst

 Follow the instructions on the screen to complete the process of getting the certificates.
-If successful, they can be found (visible only as root) in /etc/letsencrypt/live/hawksnest.ddns.net (change the folder name to match the domain, of course).
+If successful, they can be found (visible only as root) in :file:`/etc/letsencrypt/live/hawksnest.ddns.net` (change the folder name to match the domain, of course).

 Next, we need to create symbolic links to the certificates so Apache can see them.
-We'll be `sudo`ing up to root after creating the directory.
+We'll be sudoing up to root after creating the directory.

 Note we're only doing this for the fallback DNs.
 We'll need to do something else for the main `mousepawmedia.net` certificate